wenxu1024/wenxu1024.github.io/_projects/densemodel.md

 name: Credit Card Spend Anomaly Detection
 ---

-The dataset for credict card spend anomaly is highly skewed (i.e. We have very few positive (fradulent) examples in the dataset).
+The dataset for credict card spend anomaly is highly skewed (i.e., We have very few positive/fradulent examples in the dataset).

 In this tutorial we will build a **Dense** model with class weighted loss function to fit the skewed data and apply our model to make predictions.